raewtf/raewtf.github.io/stash/2025-01-24-traffic-jam-manual.md

 In this mode, you have three lives.
 A life is lost whenever you don't wave a car through in the correct direction — indicated by a screen-shake and a skidding noise.

 This mode starts out at approximately 120 BPM.
-When you reach Level 5, every new round will increase the BPM by +5.
+When you reach Level 5, every new round will increase the BPM by +10.
+For every 100 points you score, you'll gain a life (maximum of 3).

 ## Hardcore Mode

-> 💡 *This Mode is only unlocked after scoring 50 or greater in Normal Mode.*
+> 💡 *This Mode is only unlocked after scoring 100 or greater in Normal Mode.*

 In Hardcore Mode, the default BPM is upped to 150, and you also have only one life — miss any amount of times, and it's game over.

+# On-line Capability

+## About on-line play

+This game connects to Playdate's on-line leaderboard API, to enable sending and receiving of high scores among players across the globe.
+To use on-line functionality in this game, make sure your Playdate has an active Wireless connection.

+## Submitting your scores

+To submit a new score to the global leaderboard, simply complete a game.
+When you reach the 'Game Over' screen, your score will be submitted to the proper leaderboard automatically.

+> ⚠️ *Be careful — if you close out of the game without properly ending the round, your score won't be saved or submitted!*

+## My score didn't send!
+What do?

+If you obtained a new high score, but it didn't get sent up to the leaderboard, there are a few things you can try:

+1. Give it a little time, and see if it sends up automatically.

+2. Try playing another round — it doesn't need to be *yet another* new high score, but this might kick the OS' caching into high gear.

+## Viewing global scores

+You can view global scores using two primary methods:

+1. Visit the *Traffic Jam* game page in your Web browser, at [play.date/games/traffic-jam](https://play.date/games/traffic-jam/).
+From here, you can view available scores in the Scoreboards section.
+You can see top 10 scores in every available board.

+2. Enter the 'Leaderboards' menu within the game, accessible from the Title screen.
+When in this screen, you can use the A button to toggle between the Normal Mode and Hardcore mode leaderboards (if Hardcore Mode is unlocked).
+From here, you can see the top scores for the currently-highlighted board, as well as your own score and ranking (if available).

 # Credits